A Photographer’s Guide to Transmission: Understanding How Light Filters Through

 Orange filter / David Bode

 Colour filters are designed to take broadband light sources—like white light—and filter out certain frequencies.
 This is a subtractive process, which means that the light source you are filtering out has to be full spectrum.
-You can’t take a light and put it through a red filter because a red filter filters out green and frequencies, so green light will be blocked completely, and you won’t see anything on the other side.
+You can’t take a green light and put it through a filter because a red filter filters out green and blue frequencies, so green light will be blocked completely, and you won’t see anything on the other side.

 Light Sources and Filters